jbgosselin/CaptainSoul/README.md

 CaptainSoul
 =====

-Netsoul client with python2.7, twisted, pygtk and pynotify
+Netsoul client with python2.7, twisted, pygtk, pynotify and pywebkitgtk

 for (re)installing use dump_script.sh